A CHANCE TO THRIVE

 2) It will require New York to codify gate money, and to produce annual reports - increasing transparency for policymakers and the public.

-The bill is being led by a coalition of justice-impacted individuals, allies and allied organizations.
-It is an evidence-based solution that will better ensure a true opportunity for success for returning New Yorkers who are eager to become contributing and successful members of their communities.
+The Reentry Assistance bill is an evidence-based solution that will better ensure a true opportunity for success for returning New Yorkers who are eager to become contributing and successful members of their communities.
+The bill is led by the New York Reentry Coalition, a coalition of justice-impacted individuals, allies and allied organizations.

 Key Messages